BANGAUTOGLASS

 Sunroof glass replacement is typically covered under the comprehensive portion of an auto insurance policy — not collision coverage.
 Whether it's worth filing a claim depends on your deductible relative to the cost of replacement, which varies based on your trim level, the specific glass required, whether any additional services like drain tube work are involved, and your geographic location.

 If you haven't yet started an insurance claim and want help understanding the process, the Bang AutoGlass team can assist you in working through it.
-We won't file the claim for you, but we can walk you through what's needed and what to expect from your insurer.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When Can You Get an Appointment?